sunfounder/euler-kit/docs/source/pyproject/py_led.rst

 * `utime <https://docs.micropython.org/en/latest/library/utime.html>`_

-The following is also an example of making the LED blink, please try to read the API file to understand it!
+Please read the API file to understand this example of making the LED blink!

 .. note::